Stockman-Jr/Word-Shuffle-Game/README.md

   * **Expected** - for high-score to update when playing through multiple difficulties
   * **Testing** - launched website through terminal, tried debugging through chrome dev tools console to find the issue, edited code and moved it around
   * **Result** - highscore only updated if you played one difficulty, but it you started on easy and continued to medium, highscore wouldnt update
-  * **Fix** - removed parseInt on checkScore function then it worked
+  * **Fix** - removed parseInt on checkScore function, which got it running

   #### Next level button is not hidden when playing hard level
   * **Expected** - to have next level button hidden when playing on hard mode
   * **Testing** - launched website through terminal, tried debugging through chrome dev tools console to find the issue, tested adding hidden classlist with alot of different statements and conditions
-  * **Result** - the button wouldn't refused to go away, it would still appear on hard level but it would disappear if it was clicked
+  * **Result** - the button refused to go away, it would still appear on hard level but it would disappear when clicked
   * **Fix** - added nextLvlBtn.style.display = "none" instead in the startGame function

 ### Unsolved bugs